-Traditionally, a personal loan is obtained from a bank.
-Your approval and the amount of interest you will be charged will depend on your credit score, income, etc.
+Traditionally, a personal loan is obtained from a bank, but you can also use personal loans for debt consolidation.
+Like debt consolidation loans, your approval and interest rate will depend on your credit score, income, etc.

-It can be tempting to take out the first loan that you qualify for.
+Taking out the first loan you qualify for can be tempting.
 Resist this urge!
-Take some time to shop around to make sure you get the best options.
+Take some time to shop around to ensure you get the best options.
 For example, credit unions often have better rates than traditional banks.